IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

     "isk_per_day": 225000000,
     "isk_per_day_formatted": "225.00M ISK"
   }],
+  "items_with_existing_orders": [],
   "summary": {
     "total_items": 45,
     "total_with_competition": 12,
     "total_no_competition": 33,
     "total_isk_per_day": 500000000,
     "total_isk_per_day_formatted": "500.00M ISK",
-    "filtered_out_existing_orders": 23
+    "total_with_existing_orders": 23
   }
 }
 ```

 **Character Ownership:**

-Each sell order item includes a `characters` array showing which linked characters have the item in their inventory.
+Each sell order item includes:
+- `characters` array - which linked characters have the item in their inventory
+- `has_existing_order` boolean - whether the user already has a sell order for this item
+- `order_characters` array - which characters have active sell orders for this item

 When multiple characters have the same item, all are listed.
 The UI displays character portraits and allows filtering by character using the dropdown in the header.

+**Note:** All items are included in the main `items` array with full pricing, even those with existing orders.
+The `items_with_existing_orders` array is maintained for backwards compatibility but can be derived from items where `has_existing_order === true`.

 ---